 Love to hike?
 Scottsdale has plenty of options!

 With a warm climate and minimal rain, any time is a good time to go outdoors in Scottsdale.
+Before you go on a long journey you’ll want to bring your car in for a check up at an auto repair shop.
 Because of the steady weather, hiking trails have popped up all over the city, ranging from short trips that take less than an hour to day-long escapades.
 The McDowell Sonoran Conservancy has dozens of trails spanning over a hundred miles.
 This is by far the biggest outdoor recreation sector in the Scottsdale area and features biking trails, mountain climbing paths, guided hikes, and much more!
 There’s something for everyone at this Scottsdale volunteer-run desert recreation center!

 The McDowell Sonoran Conservancy in Scottsdale has a rich history